simvue-io/docs/docs/examples/fds.md

 - Track any variable values which are being output to a CSV file after each step, logging them as Metrics
 - Add the current Time Step and Simulation Time to the Events log
 - Upload selected results files as Output artifacts
+- Optionally parse 2D slices which are present in your results and upload the minimum, maximum and average of each slice as Metrics

 !!! further-docs
     For information on how to install and use the FDSRun connector, [^^see the full documentation here.^^](/integrations/fds)